IS IT WORTH VISITING BLENHEIM PALACE?

 In these days of Instagram and sharing photos, visitors want to take pretty pictures of the places they visit.
 Blenheim does not give two hoots about this.

 The potentially stunning view of the palace from the front?
 Large barriers covered in signs, directly in front of the black and gold wrought iron gates, telling people to 'stay safe' and 'keep their distance'.
-We're in the second year of the pandemic now - we know this.
-Its not as if people are allowed to walk through those gates anyway, so why have signage there, other than to ruin a good view?
+It's not as if people are allowed to walk through those gates anyway, so why have signage there, other than to ruin a good view?

 The potentially impressive view of the back of the palace from the grounds?
 A huge white marquee attached to the back like a limpet, used as a changing area for the waiting staff for the wedding.
 Obviously in a house with a mere 187 rooms, there just isn't the space to house them somewhere inside.